A very Quebec reopening: expect terrasses back in June, restaurateurs say

 On Monday afternoon, Radio-Canada reported that the first date could actually come quite a bit earlier, with the province allowing terrasses open on May 28, even in red zones.

-Either way, it can't come soon enough, said people in the industry, though they agree that caution and public health need to come first.
+Either way, it can't come soon enough, said people in the industry, though two industry groups said they were "fiercely opposed" to the idea of opening terrasses ahead of dining rooms.

+It's not profitable, and it discriminates against businesses with no terrasse, wrote the industry groups CPBBTQ and UTBQ in a release Tuesday.

+Others said they're happy to see some kind of reopening in the industry, though public health needs to come first in order to make it work.

 "Public health is paramount to private economy, if I can say," said Jean-Jacques Beauchamp of the Quebec Bars Association, and also the co-owner of La Chic Regal.

-Note: UPDATE: Read the latest on Quebec's plan to reopen here